Garmelon/tablejohn/DESIGN.md

     - Show changes from rid2 to rid1
     - Resolve refs, branch names and commits to their latest runs -> redirect

-## Runner interaction
+## Worker interaction

-Runner interaction happens via endpoints located at `/api/runner/`.
-To access any endpoint, the runner must use Basic authentication.
-The username is the name of the runner and the password is the server's runner token.
-When the runner presents the correct token, the server trusts the data the runner sends, including the name, current state, and run ids.
+Worker interaction happens via endpoints located at `/api/worker/`.
+To access any endpoint, the worker must use Basic authentication.
+The username is the name of the worker and the password is the server's worker token.
+When the worker presents the correct token, the server trusts the data the worker sends, including the name, current state, and run ids.

-On the server side, runners are identified by the runner's self-reported name.
+On the server side, workers are identified by the worker's self-reported name.
-This allows more human-readable and permanent links to runners than something like session ids.
+This allows more human-readable and permanent links to workers than something like session ids.

-- POST `/api/runner/status`
+- POST `/api/worker/status`
-    - Main endpoint for runner/server coordination
+    - Main endpoint for worker/server coordination
-    - Runner periodically sends current status to server
+    - Worker periodically sends current status to server
-        - Includes a secret randomly chosen by the runner
+        - Includes a secret randomly chosen by the worker
         - Subsequent requests must include exactly the same secret
-        - Protects against the case where multiple runners share the same name
+        - Protects against the case where multiple workers share the same name
-    - Runner may include request for new work
+    - Worker may include request for new work
         - If so, server may respond with a commit hash and bench method
-    - Runner may include current work
+    - Worker may include current work
         - If so, server may respond with request to abort the work
-- GET `/api/runner/repo/<hash>/tar`
+- GET `/api/worker/repo/<hash>/tar`
     - Get tar-ed commit from the server's repo, if any exists
-- GET `/api/runner/bench-repo/<hash>/tar`
+- GET `/api/worker/bench-repo/<hash>/tar`
     - Get tar-ed commit from the server's bench repo, if any exist

 ## CLI Args

-tablejohn can be run in one of two modes: Server mode, and runner mode.
+tablejohn can be run in one of two modes: Server mode, and worker mode.

 - server
     - Run a web server that serves the contents of a db
     - Optionally, specify repo to update the db from
-    - Optionally, launch local runner (only if repo is specified)
+    - Optionally, launch local worker (only if repo is specified)
-    - When local runner is enabled, it ignores the runner section of the config
+    - When local worker is enabled, it ignores the worker section of the config
-        - Instead, a runner section is generated from the server config
+        - Instead, a worker section is generated from the server config
-        - This approach should make `--local-runner` more fool-proof
+        - This approach should make `--local-worker` more fool-proof
-- runner
+- worker
-    - Run only as runner (when using external machine for runners)
+    - Run only as worker (when using external machine for workers)
     - Same config file format as server, just uses different parts

 ## Config file and options